562601730/learngit/readme.txt

 Git has mutable index called stage.
 Git tracks change of file.
 My boss still prefers svn.
-creating a new branch is quick and simple.
+Creating a new branch is quick and simple.